diovisgood/diovisgood.github.io/_posts/2022-06-22-text-embeddings-computation.md

 [benchmark](https://huggingface.co/spaces/mteb/leaderboard){:target="_blank"}.
 Unfortunately, there is no result for the latest OpenAI model `text-embedding-ada-002`.

-In the resulting similarities matrix I can see that similarities are still quite high.
+In the resulting similarities matrix I can see that similarities are still quite high: ~0.7.
 I would suggest the model **did not grasp the differences between texts well enough**.

 Additionally, the results of the simple negation test are not impressive.